 For more information about being a member visit our Membership page

 Advertising your business in the Blue Hill Troupe playbill works for you in more ways than one.
-Sure, there’s the exposure to our active, engaged, diverse audience: your ad is in the playbill of 8 performances reaching a potential of 4,800 highly-educated, professional, and upscale patrons.
-Then there’s the charity: Blue Hill Troupe relies on advertising in our show program to present our professional quality productions while supporting our charity partner, Children’s Cancer and Blood Foundation,.
+Sure, there’s the exposure to our active, engaged, diverse audience: your ad is in the playbill of 8 performances reaching a group of highly-educated, professional, and upscale patrons.
+Then there’s the charity: Blue Hill Troupe relies on advertising in our show program to present our professional quality productions while supporting our charity partner, GallopNYC.
 Then there’s more—as an advertiser, we invite you to take advantage of all kinds of benefits (you might even have an idea we haven’t thought of) while advancing your business outreach in the New York Metropolitan area.

 - Advertise in both programs and receive a 20% discount